fbpx

 Some studies suggest that oral bacteria can enter the bloodstream and contribute to a thickening of the arterial walls or clot formation.
 Any blockage of the arteries can lead to heart attacks.

-Latest research suggest that gum and heart disease may actually share the same variation of a gene.
+Latest research suggests that gum and heart disease may share the same variation of a gene.
 The researchers found that a locus on chromosome 9p21 is associated with both heart attack and gum disease.
-Both disease share several risk factors including smoking, diabetes and obesity.
-So people with periodontal disease should take care to reduce their risk factors and keep the disease from progressing.
+Both diseases share several risk factors, including smoking, diabetes, and obesity.

 written by Dr Amit Dodia